jorishr/datastructures/trees/trees.md

 A tree with N nodes will have N-1 links or edges that connect the nodes because all the nodes have exactly one incomming edge, except the root node.

+Note that a tree is also considered to be a special kind of the graph data structure.

 ## Tree depth and height
 The depth for node x is the LENGTH of the path from the root node to node x or the number of edges from root to node x.